 Note that the priority queue contains negative distances to nodes.
-The reason for this is that the C++ priority queue finds maximum elements by default while we want to find minimum elements.
-By using negative distances, we can directly use the default version of the C++ priority queue3.
+The reason for this is that the default version of the C++ priority queue finds maximum elements, while we want to find minimum elements.
+By using negative distances, we can directly use the default version of the C++ priority queue.
 Also note that there may be several instances of the same node in the priority queue; however, only the instance with the minimum distance will be processed.

-The time complexity of the above implementation is $O(n + m \log m)$ because the algorithm goes through all nodes in the graph and adds for each edge at most one distance to the priority queue.
+The time complexity of the above implementation is $O(n + m \log m)$ , because the algorithm goes through all nodes of the graph and adds for each edge at most one distance to the priority queue.